 Cuddle the animals at Ferme de Gally, Saint-Cyr-l’Ecole

-This educational farm offers a bucolic stroll where you can discover the farm animals, the meadow, the lake and the Gally woods.
+This educational farm offers a bucolic walk where you can discover the farm animals, the meadow, the lake and the Gally woods.
 Children aged 5 to 12 can take part in educational workshops such as bread and apple juice making.
 A relaxing return to basics!

 📍Location: CD 7, Route de Bailly, 78210 Saint-Cyr-l’École